horizonx-tech/chainsight-gitbook/chainsight-overview/faq.md

 ### **Q. What L1/L2 does Chainsight support**

-We will initially support Ethereum, Avalanche, and Scroll, and will add support for EVM-based chains as needed.
+We support EVM-based chains at the moment, and expanding our horizons to Bitcoin L2 and Non-EVM chains.
 We plan to announce partnerships in due course.

 ### Q. Is Chainsight a bridge?